ConsortiumGARR/charm-libvirt-companion/README.rst

 This charm is intended as a subordinate charm to the nova-compute charm and its purpose is to set/override libvirt specific parameters such as IOPS per second.

-To achieve this goal, the charm employs libvirt specific commands such as ``virsh blkdeviotune``.
+To achieve this goal, the charm relies on libvirt specific commands such as ``virsh blkdeviotune``.

 Usage